callmespring/callmespring.github.io/index.md

 My research is concentrated on

 <!---* [statistical methods in precision medicine](research_pm)-->
-* statistical learning methods in individualized decision making
+* statistical methods in reinforcement learning
-* statistical analysis of complex data
+* statistical analysis of complex (high-dimensional/massive/heterogeneous/multi-relational/DAG-structured) data

 The motivation behind my work stems from real world applications.
 In precision medicine, individualizing the treatment decision rule can capture patients' heterogeneous response towards treatment.
 In finance,